nobitlost/ignite/modules/platforms/php/README.md

 If the server runs remotely, and/or other certificates are required, and/or non-default username/password is required - see this [instruction](#additional-setup-for-authtlsexample).

-Call `./vendor/bin/phpunit -c tests/test_config.xml --teamcity tests/examples/ExecuteAuthTlsExample.php` command from `local_ignite_path/modules/platforms/php` folder.
+Call `./vendor/bin/phpunit --teamcity tests/examples/ExecuteAuthTlsExample.php` command from `local_ignite_path/modules/platforms/php` folder.

 ---------------------------------------------------------------------